Congress of Manastir: Proceedings

 The first secular school in the Albanian language, founded in 1887 in Korçë.
 The picture is from 1899.

-The speeches of the first two days with regard to the alphabet were general in character, and helped to create the atmosphere in which to carry out the serious work.
-The representatives understood the importance of unity, regardless which alphabet was chosen.
+The speeches of the first two days with regard to the alphabet were general in character and helped to create the atmosphere in which to carry out the serious work.
+The representatives understood the importance of unity, regardless of which alphabet was chosen.
 Gjergj Fishta, who praised the development of the Bashkimi alphabet, declared: “I have not come here to defend any one of the alphabets, but I have come here to unite with you and adopt that alphabet which the Congress decides upon as most useful for uplifting the people”.
 The audience was deeply moved by Fishta.
 Hodja Ibrahim Effendi, a Muslim clergyman, rushed to Fishta and embraced him with tears in his eyes.

-At the beginning of the Congress, the delegates elected a commission consisting of eleven members (four Muslims, four Orthodox and three Catholics) to make a decision before the other delegates arrived.
+At the beginning of the Congress, the delegates elected a commission consisting of eleven members to choose the alphabet.
+Three were Catholic (Gjergj Fishta, Luig j Gurakuqi, Ndre Mjeda), two were Orthodox (Sotir Peci, Taqi Buda), two were Protestant (Gjergj Qiriazi, Grigor Cilka), and four were either Muslim or Bektashi (Bajo Topulli, Shahin Kolonja, Mit’hat Frashëri, Nyzhet bej Vrioni).

 Gjergj Fishta was elected chairman of the commission, Parashqevi Qiriazi chairwoman and Mit'hat Frashëri its vice-chairman.
 Luigj Gurakuqi became the secretary of the commission while the other five members of the commission were Bajo Topulli, Ndre Mjeda, Shahin Kolonja, Gjergj Qiriazi and Sotir Peçi.
 Mit'hat Frashëri was also elected chairman of the congress.
 The delegates took a besa to accept the decision of the committee.
 The committee deliberated on the question of a common alphabet for three successive days.
 They promised, through said besa, that nothing would be known before the ultimate decision.